Do I Invest Nationally or Internationally

 I share many of these strategies and a whole lot more in my beginner course (the Trading Mentor Course) and my intermediate course (the Short Course in Share Trading).
 If you are serious about your long-term success in the stock market, I encourage you to take the time to discover why investing in a concentrated portfolio of Australian shares will deliver stronger returns.

 Dale Gillham is one of Australia's most respected analysts with over 30 years of experience in the investment industry, including banking, financial planning, share market education and professional trading.
-He is the best-selling author of multiple books, and is passionate about ensuring clients receive the highest level of education in the stock market with Australia's only government-accredited course at the Diploma level.
+He is the best-selling author of multiple books, and is passionate about ensuring clients receive the highest level of education via our stock market trading course (same quality and standards as the previously accredited Diploma of Share Trading and Investment).